 Plus, staffing teams don’t need to worry about inconsistencies between what’s in Bullhorn’s applicant tracking system and what’s in their executed contracts.
 Once contracts are fully executed, users can not only access the signed PDFs, but they can also see the final agreed-upon terms directly in Bullhorn.

 Plugins, Add-ons, and Extensions

-Plugins, extensions, and add-ons are a basic data connection that enhance an existing piece of software.
+Plugins, extensions, and add-ons are basic data connections that enhance an existing piece of software.
 They are often single-function and support a specific workflow.

-One of the largest plugin collections on the web, WordPress offers 57,000+ plugins with new ones added daily.
+WordPress offers 59,000+ free plugins with new ones added daily.
 By offering a directory of free and open-source plugins, WordPress helps its customers enhance their blogs, applications, and websites.

 For example, Yoast SEO, the #1 WordPress SEO plugin, helps you keep on top of all the SEOs do’s and don’ts when publishing content.

 It offers functionality like SEO analysis, readability analysis, and recommendations on how to improve content for search engines (i.e. optimizing keywords in page titles and meta descriptions).